|

 meaning "the people."

-from the elements demou "of the people"
+Greek name composed of the elements demou "of the people"

-and sthenos "strength, vigor."
+and sthenos "strength, vigor," hence

-"Army of the people."
-Greek name derived from
+"strength of the people."

 the elements demou "of the people" and stratos

-Russian form of Greek Damian, meaning
+(Демьян): Russian form of Greek Damian, meaning

 "to tame, to subdue" and euphemistically